rharris115-zz/sales/README.md

 The data which populates this table comes from two sources, `sales_one_data.json` and `sales_two_data.csv`.
 In addition to the data found here, a `BusinessDate` column is added to match SKU prices on the business day when sales are recorded.
 The `Timestamp` column is UTC, but the period of time that the sales files cover will change in UTC during British Summer Time (BST).
-It's easier to add this field than infer local dates from UTC DateTimes.
+It's easier to add this field than infer local dates from UTC `Timestamp`s.

 ## Querying
-Once the data has been imported for the trading days of interest, or over such a period of time, the database can be loaded and queried as anyone would normally in an SQLite client, or a Jupyter notebook, etc.
+Once the data has been imported for the trading days of interest, or over such a period of time, the database can be loaded and queried as anyone would normally do in an SQLite client or a Jupyter notebook, etc.

 The source code to this tool, however, also contains a helpful class that uses the [SQLAlchemy](https://www.sqlalchemy.org/) python library to support common queries of the sales data.